 |Amby Burfoot: Manchester Road Race Times|

-The best age corrected time for Amby is his time at age 39.
+The best age corrected time for Amby from age 40 up is his time at age 63.
 This age and time determine his ``age line,'' from which minimum times can be computed for any other age.
-Remarkably, his age 63 time is only 2 seconds off of the line.
-His best times are following the line almost exactly.
-His seven best age corrected times are at ages 37, 38, 39, 40, 61, 62, and 63.
+His six best age corrected times (all less than two minutes off the line) are ages 40, 58, 60, 61, 62, and 63.
 (Some of the actual times are way off the line, but these are undoubtedly races in which he did not run seriously.)
-His times in his late 40's and 50's are not as good, age corrected, but he came roaring back in his 60's.
+These ages, 40 through 63, span 24 years, and so Amby had times close to his line for 24 years from age 40 on.

 Amby has the following comments about his Manchester runs: